videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/setup-hls-player.md

 # Setup HLS Player - React

-In this guide, we will create a new Component which will be responsible for playing the HLS stream.
+This guide focus on we will creating the Component responsible for playing the HLS stream.
-Before starting this guide, make sure you have a VideoSDK meetings setup allowing you to join the room.
-To learn more about setting up a VideoSDK meeting, follow this quick start guide.
+Before proceeding, ensure that you have set up a VideoSDK meeting, enabling you to join the room.
+For instructions on setting up a VideoSDK meeting, refer to the quick start guide.

-To play the HLS stream we will be using the [hls.js](https://www.npmjs.com/package/hls.js/v/canary) library.
+For playing the HLS stream, you need to use the [hls.js](https://www.npmjs.com/package/hls.js/v/canary) library.

 ### `1.
 Setup Component with HLS events`

-**`Step 1:`** Let us first start by creating the new component named `HLSPlayer` which will be placed inside the `MeetingProvider` so we can access the VideoSDK hooks.
+**`Step 1:`** Begin by creating a new component named `HLSPlayer`.
+Place this component inside the `MeetingProvider` to ensure access to the VideoSDK hooks.

 ```js
 function Container() {